eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 !!! note
     The attribute `departEdge` is ignored for `<trip>`s and for `<flow>` that do not use attribute `route` and do not define the child element `<route>`.

+### departPosLat

+The lateral position on the departure lane at which the vehicle enters the network.
+Defaults to 0

+- FLOAT: the offset from the center of the line, a positive value indicates an offset to the right (in right-hand networks).
+- `"random"`: a random position within the lane is chosen; it is not retried to insert the vehicle if the first try fails
+- `"free"`: a free position (if existing) is used
+- `"random_free"`: at first, ten random positions are tried, if all fail, "free" is applied
+- `"center"`: center of the lane (offset 0). *This is the default*
+- `"left"`: touching the left border of the lane
+- `"right"`: tourching the right border of the lane
+                  |
 ### arrivalLane

 Determines the lane on which the vehicle should end it's route